slaarti/LJlogin/README.md

         conscience to decide how you want to handle how much credit you give me as original developer vs. yourself as the person picking up the code.
+*   ...Actually, that's it.
+You may wish I'd culled out all of my terrible code, but sorry, no, that stays unless you do something about it.

 Also, reflecting the fact that this project is defunct and abandoned, I will not be accepting help or pull requests.
 I'm sorry, but please don't